Erwan-BR/BigData-Big_Textual_Data_Analytics/README.md

 ## Implementation

-This tutorial was carried out during a two-hour period when we were discovering the principle of mapping and MapReduce.
+This tutorial was carried out during a four-hour period when we were discovering the principle of mapping and MapReduce.
 I implemented the code to meet the requirements of the subject.

 ---